Scanning transmission electron microscopy (STEM): high-precision nanometric analysis

 • Preparation techniques such as ultramicrotomy and Focused Ion Beam (FIB).

-Which samples should be analyzed with scanning transmission electron microscopy (STEM)?
+What samples can be analyzed with scanning transmission electron microscopy (STEM)?

-Scanning transmission electron microscopy (STEM) is particularly suited to materials requiring detailed analysis of their internal structure.
-Among the main matrices studied:
+Scanning transmission electron microscopy (STEM) is particularly well-suited to materials requiring detailed analysis of their internal structure.
+Among the main matrices studied are:

 Metals and alloys